World oil market chronology from 2003: 2012

 On April 24, gasoline was $3.85 compared to $3.86 a year earlier; it had been two years since gas prices were lower than the previous year.
 Crude oil prices were down; West Texas Intermediate was $103.55 a barrel, down from over $107 late in March, and Brent Crude $118.16 after peaking above $128 in March.

 After falling to its lowest price since October 2011, Benchmark crude rose 5.8% to $82.18 on June 29, with Brent crude up 4.5% to $95.51.
-European bailout efforts included lending money to banks, decreasing likelihood of failures.
+European bailout efforts during the euro area crisis included, decreasing likelihood of failures.
 Also, European countries decided not to buy Iranian oil.
 The price of gas was $3.35, the lowest since January 6.

 On August 7, a California refinery fire contributed to a jump in oil futures.
 Other refinery problems, a pipeline leak, fears about Iran, the crisis in Syria, North Sea problems, and Tropical Storm Ernesto all contributed to a 20% jump in oil prices in six weeks.
 The price of gas reached $3.63 but was not expected to go much higher.
 Good economic news in the United States contributed to oil reaching its highest price since May on August 17, with Benchmark Crude reaching $96.01, while Brent crude fell slightly to $113.71.

 In mid-December, gas prices reached $3.25, the lowest for 2012.
 Oil was trading for between $84 and $90.